Pilizota-lab/DeLTASpin/Scripts/README.md

 # HPC scripts

-This folder contains example bash scripts used to run DeLTASpin on the Eddie (Edinburgh University's HPC cluster).
+This folder contains the bash scripts used to run DeLTASpin on the Eddie (Edinburgh University's HPC cluster), which uses the AGE batch system.
+Note that these are specific to the Eddie cluster configuration as of November 2023 (last checked May 2026).
+Thus, these scripts will need to be adapted if used on a different systems, but are provided as an example.

-These scripts were written for the Eddie cluster configuration used in our group (last checked: May 2026).
-They include cluster-specific paths, scheduler settings, environment names, and data-staging steps.
-Users running DeLTASpin on a different system need to adapt these settings before use.

-The scripts are provided to document the workflow used for large image-sequence analysis on a HPC cluster.
-They are not intended to be fully portable without modification.

 ## Files

-* `analysis.sh` – example analysis script for running the DeLTASpin pipeline.
-* `new_master_script.sh` – example master script for submitting or coordinating analysis jobs.
+* `stagein.sh` – script for staging data on cluster (server -> cluster)
-* `stagein.sh` – example script for staging input data onto the cluster.
+* `analysis.sh` – script for running the DeLTASpin pipeline
-* `stageout.sh` – example script for copying results back after analysis.
+* `stageout.sh` – script for copying results to permanent storage (cluster -> server)
+* `new_master_script.sh` – master script submitting and coordinating the 3 steps above